 The University of Maryland Eastern Shore School of Pharmacy Student Handbook hereafter referred to as the Handbook has been made available via the School of Pharmacy's Website and contains all relevant UMES School of Pharmacy policies and procedures, and other information required for the edification of all enrolled students in the UMES School of Pharmacy's Doctor of Pharmacy program.
 This Handbook fully discloses and explains the meaning and implication of all practices and expectations within the Doctor of Pharmacy program.
 The information contained in this Handbook is subject to change without prior notice and is not to be construed as a contract between the School or University and the student.
-This handbook does not necessarily contain all information on the School of Pharmacy or its program and policies; however every effort has been made to provide as much information as practicable to assist our students' professional and academic concerns, as well as, the full range of implications these policies and procedures poses on their future educational plans and professional goals.
+This handbook does not necessarily contain all information on the School of Pharmacy or its program and policies; however, every effort has been made to provide as much information as practicable to assist our students' professional and academic concerns, as well as, the full range of implications these policies and procedures poses on their future educational plans and professional goals.
 It is recommended that students review the following sections in great detail:

-General academic rules & guidelines, Student Assessment Policy, Policy for the delivery of Fall or Spring Extended Learning, Academic Progression (pages) Professionalism Policy, Attendance Policy, Dress Code Policy, Consequences of Unsatisfactory Achievement of Anadomic and (an Professional Standards (annual Standards)) Academic and/or Professional Standards (pages) Student Appeals Process, Student Grade Related & Non-grade related grievance policy & procedures (pages) Tuition & Fees, Financial aid & refund policy (pages).
-Student who will withdraw from the Doctor of Pharmacy program on or after the first day of class WILL NOT receive a refund.
-After the first day of class, Doctor of Pharmacy students are responsible for 100% of tuition and fees.
-By signing the UMES School of Pharmacy Student Handbook Receipt , students are acknowledging receipt of the Handbook and accepting responsibility to thoroughly become familiar with the information found their within.
+- General academic rules & guidelines, Student Assessment Policy, Policy for the delivery of Fall or Spring Extended Learning, Academic Progression (pages ) - Professionalism Policy, Attendance Policy, Dress Code Policy, Consequences of Unsatisfactory Achievement of Academic and/or Professional Standards (pages) - Student Appeals Process, Student Grade Related & Non-grade related grievance policy & procedures (pages ) - Tuition & Fees, Financial aid & refund policy (pages).

+By signing the UMES School of Pharmacy Student Handbook Receipt, students are acknowledging receipt of the Handbook and accepting responsibility to thoroughly become familiar with the information found their within.
 Receipts must be signed and returned to the Office of Student Affairs prior to Orientation.
 Copies of the signed receipts will be kept in an individual's file.

 I, the undersigned, acknowledge that I have received access to a copy of the UMES School of Pharmacy Student Handbook, which contains the UMES School of Pharmacy's policies and procedures, its meaning and implication and how it impacts on my educational plans and future professional goals.
 Furthermore, I concede to become thoroughly familiar with this Handbook and understand that information contained within is subject to change without prior notice.

-Instructions for Signing Form 1.
-Download Application (save it to your computer or thumb drive) 2.
-Open document, scroll down to the Application 3.
-In upper right hand corner, click on SIGN 4.
-Save a copy and E-MAIL IT TO rxstudentaffairs@umes.edu Signature: Student ID PLEASE NOTE: Failure to read, understand and interpret this UMES School of Pharmacy Handbook does not excuse students from the professional and academic risks described therein.
+Instructions for Signing Form

+- 1. Download Application (save it to your computer or thumb drive) - 2.
+Open document, scroll down to the Application - 3.
+In upper right-hand corner, click on SIGN - 4.
+Save a copy and E-MAIL IT TO rxstudentaffairs@umes.edu

+Signature:

+Student ID

+PLEASE NOTE: Failure to read, understand and interpret this UMES School of Pharmacy Handbook does not excuse students from the professional and academic risks described therein.
 Furthermore, personal factors, illness, or contradictory advice from any source are not acceptable grounds for seeking exemption from these rules and procedures.